Resources on family, local and naval historyLast updated: 20 December 2013 11:10 UK

 Portsmouth's naval history collection

 Portsmouth's naval collection is the largest in any public library in Great Britain.

-There are 15,000 books and a large number of American publications (with some available to borrow), covering navies throughout history, and some from other parts of the world, The collection includes the Lily Lambert McCarthy collection mainly concerned with Nelson and his era.
+There are 15,000 books and a large number of American publications (with some available to borrow), covering navies throughout history, and some from other parts of the world.
+The collection includes the Lily Lambert McCarthy collection, which is mainly concerned with Nelson and his era.
 In addition to the books, the Naval Collection contains:

 - 2,000 indexed photographs of ships

 - naval and maritime periodicals, such as Navy News from 1954 and Brassey's Naval Annual.

 Postal research service for genealogy and local history

 A postal research service is available for people investigating their family or local history.
 History Centre staff can check resources free of charge for up to half-an-hour, then check for up to three hours for a fee, payable in advance.

 We may ask you to sign a copyright declaration form before we can send you copies of any material in our collections.